Louis-Amas/darkforest-noir/README.md

-# ZK Dark Fores using noir
+# ZK Dark Forest using noir

 This code use boiler plate from [Mastermind-noir](https://github.com/vezenovm/mastermind-noir).